tpwres/teczki-polskiego-wrestlingu/content/o/dfw.md

 #### 2015: First shows

 The new organization named itself after its members' shared dream - to be a wrestler.
 Hence, Dream Factory.
-In May 2015, Chris Hunter posted about getting their own ring, and holding a total of 10 training sessions before their [first show](@/e/dfw/2015-06-20-dfw-showcase.md) in June that year.
+In May 2015, [Chris Hunter](@/w/chris-hunter.md) posted about getting their own ring, and holding a total of 10 training sessions before their [first show](@/e/dfw/2015-06-20-dfw-showcase.md) in June that year.

 #### 2016: Peak year

 DFW held 10 shows in 2016, some of them sideshows to community festivals in smaller towns and villages around Toruń.
 Others were held at various local highschools, often to an indifferent audience.
 In June, [Norris](@/w/isnorr.md) joined their roster, appearing on every event since then.
 [Rob Scaffold](@/w/rob-scaffold.md) appears in August, then Faust in November - all coming from backyard-era [PpW](@/o/ppw.md).

-An interesting event is [Lesson of Respect](@/e/dfw/2016-10-29-dfw-lesson-of-respect.md), where the audience was mostly schoolchildren, held in Toruń's historical Artus Court.
+An interesting event was [Lesson of Respect](@/e/dfw/2016-10-29-dfw-lesson-of-respect.md), where the audience was mostly schoolchildren, held in Toruń's historical Artus Court.
 Norris, who in real life is a teacher, was clearly the kids' favorite in his superhero character.

-#### 2017: Slower but bigger, MZW exits
+#### 2017: Slower but bolder

 The next year had only 6 shows, some of them with 5 matches on the card (as opposed to the previous years, where 3 matches were typical).
 DFW gained its first female wrestler, who debuted in the ring on their [Valentine's day show](@/e/dfw/2017-02-14-dfw-love-hurts-wrestling-even-more.md).
 More characters from the Polish scene appear: PpW's [Steven Strong](@/w/biesiad.md) at that same show, later joined by [Cade Bruce](@/w/mister-z.md).